KindLab/scDamAndTools/README.md

 ```
 GATC positions in the ERCC sequences are discarded, since these are not present in the genomic DNA of the cells.

-6. 2.
-Generate an HDF5 file with all GATC positions in the genome:
+**Step 6.2:** Generate an HDF5 file with all GATC positions in the genome:
 ```
 write_posarray.py \
     --outfile ./refarrays/Mus_musculus.GRCm38.dna.primary_assembly.GATC.posarray.hdf5 \
     ./refarrays/Mus_musculus.GRCm38.dna.primary_assembly.GATC.positions.bed.gz
 ```

-6. 3.
-Generate _in silico_ reads mapping to GATC positions and align these back to the reference to determine the mappability of the positions:
+**Step 6.3:** Generate _in silico_ reads mapping to GATC positions and align these back to the reference to determine the mappability of the positions:
 ```
 IN_SILICO_READLENGTH=65;
 fetch_regions.py \